northbright/Notes/macos/photos/export-photos-from-iphone-to-an-usb-disk-via-photos-app.md

-# Export Photos from iPhone to External Storage via Photos App
+# Export Photos from iPhone to an USB Disk via Photos App

 ## Problem
-* Need to Export Photos from iPhone to External Storage(e.g. USB Disk)
+* Need to Export Photos from iPhone to an USB Disk

 ## Solution
 Using Photos app.

+#### Format the USB Disk
+* Supported Formats
+  * ExFat
+  * APFS
+  * Mac OS Extended(Journaled)

-#### Create a New Photo Library on External Storage
+#### Create a New Photo Library on the USB Disk
 * Quit Photos App
 * Press and Hold the Option Key while You Open Photos
-* Click "Create New" to Create a Photo Library on the External Device
+* Click "Create New" to Create a Photo Library on the USB Disk
 * Select the New Photo Library and Click "Choose Library" to Open It

 #### Import Photos